+1. 8/10

+Comments:

+Method: Describe how p-value and standard error were computed (-1).
+Should mention how Wald test was implemented for linearity (-1).

-1. a.
+a.

 Using the 725 available datapoints (of which 131 died during the study time and 594 who survived for the duration of the study), robust proportional hazards regression analysis was performed to examine the instantaneous risk of death over the time period of observation across groups defined by serum LDL modeled as a continuous variable.